eclipse-dataspace-protocol-base/DataspaceProtocol/artifacts/buildSrc/README.md

 # Introduction

 This directory contains the Schema Table Generator plugin.
-The generates readable type information in HTML for Json schema definitions found in the project source set.
+The plugin generates readable type information in HTML for Json schema definitions found in the project source set.

 For example: